 The program base of Durban, in the province of KwaZulu-Natal, serves as a nexus of health teaching, research, and practice in both allopathic and traditional healing systems.
 Students receive lectures from academics and leaders of nongovernmental organizations (NGOs), many of whom are on the cutting edge of research and policy development in South Africa.

 - The Human Sciences Research Council

-Students live with South African host families in Durban and Chatsworth and in three rural communities to gain a better understanding of healthcare throughout KwaZulu-Natal.
+Students live with South African host families in Durban and in three rural communities to gain a better understanding of healthcare throughout KwaZulu-Natal.
 A particular highlight of the program is the chance to live with rural families and explore community health conditions and assets with host guide-interpreters.
 Short excursions take students to special needs schools, nongovernmental organizations, and local hospitals.
 The Chatsworth daytrip, in particular, allows students to see the Indian side of Durban and experience another facet of the diversity that exists within South Africa.